HPV treatment: overview of all options

 Which treatment is best if I want to have children?

-How long does a treatment program take?
+How long does a treatment course take?

 Are treatments at HPV Health reimbursed?